 balancing in the

 us-west1 region in Google Cloud.

-The Internal TCP/UDP Load Balancing provides a single IP address to which to send traffic using virtual networking.
+The internal passthrough Network Load Balancer provides a single IP address to which to send traffic using virtual networking.
 It fails over to the backup datacenter based on actively health checking the backends.